solid/authentication-panel/proposals/HttpSignature.md

     created=1617265800;expires=1617320700
 ```

-After signing the above string with the private key of `</keys/alice#>`, and naming that signature `sig1`, the new HTTP request header would look as follows:
+After signing the above string with the private key of `</keys/alice#>`, and naming that signature `sig1`, the new HTTP request header can look as follows:

 ```HTTP
 GET /comments/ HTTP/1.1